Saturday, June 05, 2010

 * The art on Storm Warning is unsigned, and I've heard it being credited to Winslow Mortimer or Jack Sparling, but it looks like Morrow to me.

-Some sources claim that this Sunday and daily strip ran until 1979, but I've never seen any further adaptations after Illusions, and it took me years to find a paper that even ran the feature that long.
-Would love to hear from you if you know of a later run of the strip.
+Some sources claim that this Sunday and daily strip ran until 1979, but I've never seen any further adaptations after All Things Bright and Beautiful.

 Booksteve's Library has reprinted The Sword of Shannara storyline.
 Here's a link to the first post.